zzaimeche/saltwikiclone/Workflow.md

 All _reviews and discussions_ about the patch and PR should happen with the upstream and accepted there, **never** in openSUSE GitHub branch, unless test is missing or upstream no longer supports that branch.

-In case your patch is against upstream-unsupported version, open a PR in openSUSE GitHub branch and discuss it there.
+:point_right: In case your patch is against upstream-unsupported version, open a PR in openSUSE GitHub branch and discuss it there.

 # Setting patch priority